Shrutimaheta/Brainwave_Matrix_Intern/Hospital_Management_System(Task-2)/README.md

 ## 📌 Project Overview

-This is a Java-based **Hospital Management System** developed as part of the Brainwave Matrix internship.
-The system allows hospital staff to manage:
+This project is a desktop-based **Hospital Management System**, built using Java as part of my internship at **Brainwave Matrix**.
+The system is designed to support hospital operations by helping staff handle:

-- 🧑‍⚕️ Patient registration and details
+- 🧑‍⚕️ Managing patient information
-- 🩺 Appointment scheduling
+- 🩺 Scheduling appointments
-- 📄 Medical records (EHR)
+- 📄 Maintaining electronic health records (EHR)
-- 💰 Billing and invoice generation
+- 💰 Generating bills and invoices
-- 📦 Inventory of medical supplies
+- 📦 Tracking medical inventory
-- 👨‍💼 Staff information and roles
+- 👨‍💼 Organizing staff roles and data

-This system is designed with a user-friendly GUI using Java Swing.
+The user interface is developed using **Java Swing**, making the application interactive and easy to use.

 ---